Medication Search: Sandomigran DS

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Each whitish, compressed tablet contains 1 mg of pizotifen.
 Nonmedicinal ingredients: lactose, magnesium stearate, and microcrystalline cellulose.

-The dose of pizotifen is usually started low (0.5 mg at bedtime) and increased gradually to 1.5 mg taken as a single dose at bedtime or given as 0.5 mg 3 times daily.
+For adults, the dose of pizotifen is usually started low (0.5 mg at bedtime) and increased gradually to 1.5 mg taken as a single dose at bedtime or given as 0.5 mg 3 times daily.
 The average maintenance dose is 1.5 mg per day.
 The dose range is 1 mg to 6 mg daily depending on the response to the medication.
 The goal is to reach the lowest dose that best prevents migraine headaches without causing significant side effects.
 For children over the age of 12, the usual starting dose is 0.5 mg at bedtime.
 This dose may be increased to a maximum of 1.5 mg daily, given in 3 divided doses.
 A maximum single dose of 1 mg may be given at bedtime.

 Your doctor may have you gradually reduce your dosage after having success with it to determine if you still need the medication.
 Your dose will be reduced gradually to prevent a "rebound" headache.
 If your headaches return after you have stopped taking the medication, your doctor may prescribe pizotifen again.